The-going/evlproject/content/pipeline/optimistic.md

             handle_IRQx_interrupt();
 ```

-If the root stage is unstalled at the time of the IRQ receipt, the
+If the in-band stage is unstalled at the time of the IRQ receipt, the
 in-band handler is immediately invoked, just like with the
 non-pipelined IRQ model.

 ## All interrupts are (seemingly) NMIs {#no-inband-reentry}

 From the standpoint of the in-band kernel code (i.e. the one running
-over the *root* interrupt stage) , the interrupt pipelining logic
+over the *in-band* interrupt stage) , the interrupt pipelining logic
 virtually turns all device IRQs into NMIs, for running out-of-band
 handlers.